Kyle Chipchura: Playing career

 Chipchura began his major junior career with the Prince Albert Raiders of the Western Hockey League (WHL) in 2002–03.
 Following his second season with the Raiders, he was drafted by the Montreal Canadiens.
 On March 25, 2006, Chipchura was signed to a three-year entry-level contract by the Canadiens and joined AHL affiliate the Hamilton Bulldogs to complete the 2005–06 season.
 In 2006–07, Chipchura remained with the Bulldogs.
 After posting 39 points in the regular season, Chipchura added a further 6 goals and 13 points in the playoffs to help Hamilton capture the Calder Cup.

 In the 2007–08 season, Chipchura played his first NHL game on October 10, 2007.
 He netted his first goal later that month on October 20 against the Buffalo Sabres.

 On December 2, 2009, Chipchura was traded to the Anaheim Ducks for a fourth-round pick in 2011.
 Chipchura found a checking-line role within the Ducks and posted 6 goals and 6 assists to finish out the 2009–10 season.
 His second season with the Ducks proved less successful, in struggling for a regular roster spot, Chipchura finished with just 2 assists in 40 games.

 Released by the Ducks and granted free agency, Chipchura signed to a one-year contract with the Phoenix Coyotes on July 19, 2011.

-After five seasons within the Coyotes organization, Chipchura left the NHL as a free agent and signed his first contract abroad, agreeing to a one-year deal with Slovakian outfit HC Slovan Bratislava of the KHL on July 17, 2016.
+After five seasons within the Coyotes organization, Chipchura left the NHL as a free agent and signed his first contract abroad, agreeing to a one-year deal with Slovak outfit HC Slovan Bratislava of the KHL on July 17, 2016.
 Chipchura in his lone season with Bratislava in 2016–17, appeared in 59 games and posted 13 goals and 29 points.